 Okay, I’ll admit it.
 I’ve killed more plants than I care to count.
 I promise I’ve changed.
 Over the years, I’ve picked up some tips about finding the best types of houseplants to fit your lifestyle and how to care for them.
 I have one piece of advice for you when it comes to indoor plant care: moderation is key!

 Why Should I Have an Indoor Plant?

 Houseplants add a certain level of beauty to an indoor environment.
-In addition, their production of oxygen and absorption of CO2 makes for a healthier living space with clean air!
+In addition, their production of oxygen and absorption of CO2 makes for a healthier living space with air purification!
 NASA has found that houseplants can remove up to 87 % of air toxins in 24 hours.
 Studies have proven that indoor plants can increase productivity and concentration by up to 15%, in addition to boosting your mood and reducing stress.
 What’s not to love?

-The following tips will help keep your indoor plants alive and thriving all year long.
+Even if you don’t have a green thumb, the following tips will help keep your indoor plants alive and thriving all year long.

 1. Don’t Over-Water.